 The minimal rule is still vitally important.

 Nota maintains JSON's design philosophy of being at the intersection of most programming languages and most data types.
-The representation of numbers is completely independent of obsolete number formats like IEEE 754.
+The representation of numbers is completely independent of problematic number formats like IEEE 754.
 The representation of data structures with arrays and key:value pairs seems to be compatible with everything.

 Nota departs from JSON by using counts instead of brackets.
 The representation of counts comes from Kim.
 Kim is also the representation of characters, being simpler and more compact than UTF-8.